 Comparison of Performance Metrics

-These distinctions highlight the unique challenges and responsibilities faced by nonprofit organizations compared to their for-profit counterparts.
+These distinctions highlight the unique challenges and responsibilities nonprofit organizations face compared to their for-profit business counterparts.
 Understanding these differences helps properly manage and guide nonprofits toward achieving their missions while maintaining transparency and accountability to their stakeholders.

 Learn the ten steps to establish a 501c3 nonprofit organization.